Bill-Costa/3D-Test-Images/README.md

 ## Credits ##

-Thanks to the following folks for providing sharing their knowledge and ideas on this subject, and in some cases releasing their own work to the Creative Commons community which allowed us to use it here.
+Thanks to the following folks for generously sharing their knowledge and ideas on this subject, and in some cases releasing their own work to the Creative Commons community which allowed us to use it here.